commanderkeen0/wg-adm/README.md

 * no explicit IPv6 support
 * PSK needed for client configuration
 * config fils are not check if they contain updates, they are transfered and update is executed
-* no checking of client names / server names
+* no checking of client names / server names - only no space names are supported